 Study and evaluation of competing theories of accounting, including measurement, recognition and valuation issues.
 Includes historical development of the accounting standard-setting process and exposure to current developments in financial accounting, international standard setting, corporate governance and business ethics.
 First semester, three credits.
 Prerequisite: Ac 306.

 Ac 450 Accounting Internship

 Placement with a public accounting firm or corporate accounting department for the first half of the semester.
-Not applicable toward a major or minor.
 Second semester and summer, six credits.
 Excludes: BA 452 and BA 453.

 DIVISION OF MANAGEMENT